Ethikry/Ecommerce-c13/README.md

   ## Installation
   To install this project, clone this repo and install the necessary packages.
   ## Usage
   Once all other packages have been installed, you can start the database and seed.
 Use Insomnia or Postman to make requests to test the app out.
+An instructional walkthrough video using Insomnia is provided here: https://youtu.be/NOZvexww9lw
   ## Contributions
   Not accepting contributions.
   ## Tests